turbot/tailpipe-plugin-aws/docs/index.md

 One way to accomplish this is to use the `credential_process` to [generate the credentials with a script or program](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) and cache the tokens in a new profile.
 There is a [sample `mfa.sh` script](https://raw.githubusercontent.com/turbot/tailpipe-plugin-aws/main/scripts/mfa.sh) in the `scripts` directory of the [tailpipe-plugin-aws](https://github.com/turbot/tailpipe-plugin-aws) repo that you can use, and there are several open source projects that automate this process as well.

-Note that Tailpipe cannot prompt you for your token currently, so you must authenticate before starting Tailpipe, and re-authenticate outside of Tailpipe whenever your credentials expire.
+Note that Tailpipe cannot prompt you for your token currently, so you must authenticate before running `tailpipe collect`, and re-authenticate outside of Tailpipe whenever your credentials expire.

 #### aws credential file: